mcpalmer1980/renderpyg/readme.md

 - *center*:  treat x coordinate as center position
 - *rvalue*:  Rect for actual area drawn into

+**multi_font**(self, renderer, fonts)
+STATIC method allows multiple fonts on a single shared texture by passing a list of (filename, size) tuples.
+Will raise an error if the texture height would exceed 1024.

+- *renderer*: pygame._sdl2.video.Renderer to draw on
+- *fonts*: list of (filename, size) tuples for each font
+    - *filename*: path to a pygame.font.Font compatible file (ttf)
+    - *size*: point size for font
+- *rvalue*: tuple of TextureFont objects for each item in fonts

 **width**(self, text)
 Calculate width of given text not including motion or scaling effects